xtendui/xtendui/src/gatsby/markdown/components/structure/index.md

 ## Theming

-For an explanation of the css file content see [global css](/components/global/css).
+For an explanation of the css file content see [structure css](/components/structure/css).